Weird Tales: Rural Publishing Corporation

 Baird stayed with Lansinger, so Henneberger wrote to H. P. Lovecraft, who had sold some stories to Weird Tales, to see if he would be interested in taking the job.
 Henneberger offered ten weeks advance pay, but made it a condition that Lovecraft move to Chicago, where the magazine was headquartered.
 Lovecraft described Henneberger's plans in a letter to Frank Belknap Long as "a brand-new magazine to cover the field of Poe-Machen shudders".
 Lovecraft did not wish to leave New York, where he had recently moved with his new bride; his dislike of cold weather was another deterrent.
 He spent several months considering the offer in mid-1924 without making a final decision; Henneberger visited him in Brooklyn more than once, but eventually either Lovecraft declined or Henneberger simply gave up.
-By the end of the year Wright had been hired as the new editor of Weird Tales.
+Wright briefly severed his connection with Weird Tales in mid-1924, but by the end of the year he had been hired as its new editor.
 The last issue under Baird's name was a combined May/June/July issue, with 192 pages—a much thicker magazine than the earlier issues.
 It was assembled by Wright and Kline, rather than Baird.